ptr1337/linux-cacule/README.md

 ## General Informations

     - Linux-cacule is the stable kernel
-    - The linux-cacule-rdb is still a expermiental patch.
+    - The linux-cacule-rdb is still a expermiental kernel.At the moment not maintained, needs to be updated
     - Follow the readme, the sysctl options can improve much your expierence!!!

 ### amd64 /  x86_64